drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

-# Redfish Documentation Generator configuration
+# Documentation generator configuration

-The Redfish Documentation Generator configuration files support most of the command-line arguments of the `doc_generator.py` script, except for `--help` and `--config`.
+The documentation generator &mdash; `doc_generator.py` &mdash; configuration files support most of the `doc_generator.py` command-line arguments except for `--help` and `--config`.

 The configuration files support additional configuration options for some output modes.